xtealer/c-101/README.md

 9. Given a **int number**, get it's product from 1 to 12 multipliers.

 10. Get 3 multiples up to 30, starting from 3.

+11. show the number of vowels inside a phrase that is ender by a (.) dot .

+12.